The Promise and Potential of Ocean Energy: A Deep Dive into Tapping the Power of the Seas

 The Benefits of Ocean Energy

-Sustainability: It is a renewable resource, as tides and waves are driven by natural forces.
+Sustainability.
+It is a renewable resource, as natural forces drive tides and waves.
 It does not deplete finite resources like fossil fuels, making it a sustainable and eco-friendly energy source.

 BSW Challenges and Barriers of Ocean Energy